andyplak/events-manager-distinct-ticket-selection/readme.md

 ### Description

-Forces an Events Manager user to select a single ticket type from those available.
+Forces an WordPress [Events Manager](http://wp-events-plugin.com/) user to select a single ticket type from those available.

 Modifies the Events booking form ticket list so that instead of having select drop downs per each ticket, there is a single checkbox per ticket, for which a user can only select a single ticket.
 This is designed for use where there is a requirement to allow a user to purchase just a single ticket per booking, chosing the ticket type they want.